soisy/loan-quote-widget/README.md

 ## Requirements

 Please note that this project uses [Docker](https://www.docker.com) for development and CI/CD.
-Therefore is mandatory to have `docker` and `docker-compose` installed in your local environment.
+Therefore it is mandatory to have `docker` and `docker-compose` installed in your local environment.

 ## Installation